 Born in Venice, Italian Mezzo-Soprano Miriam Albano studied singing with Stella Silva at her home town Conservatory, and violin for 8 years.
-She then moved to Vienna where she studied at the University of Music and Performing Arts with her voice coach Claudia Visca.
-She finished a master’s degree in “Lied und Oratorium” with Robert Holl, Stephan Matthias Lademann, Charles Spencer and took part in masterclasses with Brigitte Fassbaender, Helmut Deutsch, Malcom Martineau, Anne Sophie von Otter and Ann Murray.
+She then moved to Vienna to study at the University of Music and Performing Arts with her voice coach Claudia Visca.
+She finished a master’s degree in “Lied und Oratorium” cum laude with KS Robert Holl, Stephan Matthias Lademann, Charles Spencer and took part in masterclasses with KS Brigitte Fassbaender, Helmut Deutsch, Malcom Martineau, Anne Sophie von Otter and Ann Murray.

 Member of the Young Singers’ Programme in 2016 at the Salzburg Festival, Miriam appears in The Fairy-Queen as Puck (main role).

-She has won prizes at the following International Singing Competitions: Neue Stimmen, Francisco Viñas Competition, Ferruccio Tagliavini, Centre de Musique Baroque de Versailles, Pietro Antonio Cesti for Baroque Opera (Innsbruck), Ada Sari (Poland).
-She is a finalist for the BBC Cardiff Singer of the World.
+She is a prize winner of the following International Singing Competitions: Neue Stimmen 2015, Francisco Viñas 2016, Ferruccio Tagliavini 2014, Pietro Antonio Cesti for Baroque Opera (Innsbruck) 2014, Ada Sari (Poland) 2015.
+She is finalist for the BBC Cardiff Singer of the World 2017.

-In 2016 Miriam Albano became a member of the Vienna State Opera Ensemble where she made her debuts as Cherubino in Le Nozze di Figaro and as Annio in La Clemenza di Tito.
+Since 2016 Miriam Albano is a member of the Vienna State Opera Ensemble where she made her debuts as Cherubino in Le Nozze di Figaro and as Annio in La Clemenza di Tito.

 Other notable highlights include Amore in Orfeo ed Euridice at the Teatro Malibran in Venice, Cherubino in Le Nozze di Figaro at the Schönbrunn Schlosstheater in Vienna and her debut as Sidonie in Lully’s Armide at the Innsbruck Festival of Early Music.